 Charles and Frances Hutchinson built Wychwood in 1901, donating the property in 1932 to the University of Chicago for use as a wildlife refuge.
 But in 1957 the University auctioned it off.
 It has been in the Wrigley family since 1960 when it became the summer home of William Wrigley.

 11. STONE MANOR

-This is the largest mansion on the lake, but no longer a single residence.
+This is the largest mansion on the lake, and has recently returned to a single residence.
 It was designed by Henry Lord Gay and built for Otto Young in 1899.
-After many uses (including a school, restaurant and Christmas tree museum), it is now luxury condominiums with a rooftop pool and underground parking.
+After many uses including a school, restaurant, Christmas tree museum, and most recently luxury condominiums the residence has a rooftop pool and underground parking.